dougbutner/coder-hurdle/README.md

 ### Judging Criteria
-- App has login screen with Anchor and My Cloud Wallet
+- App has login screen with working Anchor login via UAL
 - App has transaction screen seen only by logged-in users
 - Small size + low dependency
 - Quality of code